 cockroach initto perform a one-time initialization of the cluster.

-cockroach process is running, developers interact with CockroachDB through a SQL API, which we've modeled after PostgreSQL.
-Thanks to the symmetrical behavior of all nodes, you can send SQL requests to any of them; this makes CockroachDB really easy to integrate with load balancers.
+Once the CockroachDB cluster is initialized, developers interact with CockroachDB through a PostgreSQL-compatible SQL API.
+Thanks to the symmetrical behavior of all nodes in a cluster, you can send SQL requests to any node; this makes CockroachDB easy to integrate with load balancers.

 As these RPCs start filling your cluster with data, CockroachDB starts algorithmically distributing your data among the nodes of the cluster, breaking the data up into 512 MiB chunks that we call ranges.
 Each range is replicated to at least 3 nodes by default to ensure survivability.
 This ensures that if any nodes go down, you still have copies of the data which can be used for:

-If a node receives a read or write request it cannot directly serve, it simply finds the node that can handle the request, and communicates with it.
-This way you do not need to know where your data lives, CockroachDB tracks it for you, and enables symmetric behavior for each node.
+If a node receives a read or write request it cannot directly serve, it finds the node that can handle the request, and communicates with that node.
+This means you do not need to know where in the cluster a specific portion of your data is stored; CockroachDB tracks it for you, and enables symmetric read/write behavior from each node.

-Any changes made to the data in a range rely on a consensus algorithm to ensure a majority of its replicas agree to commit the change, ensuring industry-leading isolation guarantees and providing your application consistent reads, regardless of which node you communicate with.
+Any changes made to the data in a range rely on a consensus algorithm to ensure that the majority of the range's replicas agree to commit the change.
+This is how CockroachDB achieves the industry-leading isolation guarantees that allow it to provide your application with consistent reads and writes, regardless of which node you communicate with.

 Ultimately, data is written to and read from disk using an efficient storage engine, which is able to keep track of the data's timestamp.
 This has the benefit of letting us support the SQL standard